Deadlines and Timeline for Spring Graduates:

 Spring and Summer Terms BEFORE Final Year (End of Junior Year)

-Enroll (or have previously enrolled) in HONR 3900 by Spring term.
-This one-credit class is complete only once a student submits a Thesis/Capstone Project Proposal.
+Enroll (or have previously enrolled) in HONR 3900 by spring of junior year.
+This one-credit class is complete only once a student submits an honors capstone proposal.
 Work with mentor to begin project research, including literature review, laboratory work, creative planning, fieldwork, and/or primary source reading.

 Fall Term Senior (Final) Year

-- Spring graduates must secure final approval of their thesis/capstone proposals from the Honors Program by the end of the second week of Fall term during their senior year; most students will secure approval before this deadline.
+- Spring graduates must secure final approval of their capstone proposals from the University Honors Program by the end of the second week of fall term senior year; most students secure approval before this deadline.

-- By the second week of Fall term, each student should also have met with his or her committee to finalize a detailed work plan, including firm due dates for each draft of the project and for the public presentation or defense, which must be completed and documented by the last day of classes.
-See Honors office for sample work plans.
+- By the second week of fall term, each student should also have met with his or her committee to finalize a detailed work plan, including firm due dates for each draft of the project and for the public presentation or defense, which must be completed and documented by the last day of classes.
+Sample work plans are available from the University Honors Program office.

-- Complete a Graduation Audit with Honors Program Coordinator by the third week of Fall term.
+- Complete an honors graduation audit with University Honors Program Advisor by the third week of fall term.

-- Complete any required non-honors capstone course for your major.
+- Complete any required non-honors capstone course in the major.

-- Honors requires several drafts to the mentor plus a final mentor-approved draft to all committee members.
+- The University Honors Program requires several drafts to the mentor plus a final mentor-approved draft to all committee members.
 Typically, only the primary faculty mentor reads the preliminary drafts, but students are responsible for giving other members of the committee regular progress reports: include these report dates in the work plan.
-Students should work with their mentors to set up reasonable deadlines for each draft of the project.
+Students should collaborate with their mentors to set up reasonable deadlines for each draft of the project.

 Spring Term Senior (Final) Year